Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Evaluation

 \subsubsection{Results}

-The QoE for each of these ABR schemes is shown in Fig.~\ref{fig:qoe}.
-The QoE metrics of the different algorithms is shown in Fig.~\ref{fig:qoe}.
-It may be observed that \ourmethod{}-MPC yields the highest average QoE compared to RF-MPC, LSTM-MPC and fastMPC (F-MPC).
-To further analyze the QoE performance, we have plotted each of the individual components of the QoE metric.
-Fig. \ref{fig:bitrate} shows the mean of the average bitrate and bitrate variation while Fig. \ref{fig:rebuffering} shows the average rebuffering time per video segment.
-From our observations we find that the mean of the average bitrate (Fig. \ref{fig:bitrate}) of our proposed \ourmethod{} algorithm is comparable to LSTM, however, \ourmethod{} outperforms LSTM in terms of the rebufferring time per video segment of (Fig.~\ref{fig:rebuffering}) as well as the bitrate variation.
-As rebuffering time and bitrate variation have a negative impact in the QoE estimation, thus, the QoE of our proposed algorithm is slightly better than LSTM.
-In Fig.~\ref{fig:Qoecdf} we have shown the variation of Empirical cumulative distribution function (ECDF) of QoE under the four ABR schemes.
-Our evaluation shows \ourmethod{}-MPC outperforms other schemes and achieves higher QoE score.
-ECDF plots for individual components of QoE metric are also shown in Fig. \ref{fig:Bitratecdf}, \ref{fig:BitrateVcdf}, \ref{fig:RBFcdf}.
-These explain clearly that the distribution of average bitrate is higher for \ourmethod{}-MPC predictor in comparison to the other predictors and the opposite distribution is observed for bitrate variation and rebuffering time.
-This is because \ourmethod{} provides more robust throughput prediction that keeps the video streaming application aware about the network conditions before fetching the optimal quality video chunk.
-The average QoE of \ourmethod{}-MPC is $19.54\%$ higher than the state-of-the-art F-MPC, and in comparison to the closest competing LSTM-MPC predictor, \ourmethod{}-MPC gives $5.07\%$ higher average QoE.
+The QoE for each ABR scheme is shown in \figurename~\ref{fig:qoe}.
+The QoE metrics of the different algorithms are shown in \figurename~\ref{fig:qoe}.
+It may be observed that \ourmethod{}-MPC yields the highest average QoE compared to other variations.
+To further analyze the QoE performance, we have plotted each component of the QoE metric. \figurename \ref{fig:bitrate} shows the mean of the average bitrate and bitrate variation while \figurename \ref{fig:rebuffering} shows the average rebuffering time per video segment.
+From our observations, we find that the mean of the average bitrate (\figurename \ref{fig:bitrate}) of our proposed \ourmethod{} algorithm is comparable to LSTM-MPC; however, \ourmethod{} outperforms LSTM in terms of the rebuffering time per video segment of (\figurename~\ref{fig:rebuffering}) as well as the bitrate variation.
+As rebuffering time and bitrate variation hurt the QoE estimation, thus, the QoE of our proposed algorithm is slightly better than LSTM-MPC.
+In \figurename~\ref{fig:Qoecdf}, we have shown the variation of the Empirical cumulative distribution function (ECDF) of QoE under the four ABR schemes.
+Our evaluation shows \ourmethod{}-MPC outperforms other schemes and achieves a higher QoE score.
+ECDF plots for individual components of QoE metric are also demonstrated in \figurename \ref{fig:Bitratecdf}, \ref{fig:BitrateVcdf}, \ref{fig:RBFcdf}.
+These explain clearly that the distribution of average bitrate is higher for \ourmethod{}-MPC predictor than the other predictors.
+The opposite distribution is observed for bitrate variation and rebuffering time.
+This is because \ourmethod{} provides a more robust throughput prediction that informs the video streaming application of network conditions.
+The average QoE of \ourmethod{}-MPC is $19.54\%$ higher than the SOTA F-MPC, compared to the closest competing LSTM-MPC predictor, \ourmethod{}-MPC gives $5.07\%$ higher average QoE.